simolus3/drift/docs/pages/docs/Other engines/vm.md

   if (!await file.exists()) {
     // copy the file from an asset, or network, or any other source }
-  return VmDatabase(file);
+  return NativeDatabase(file);
 });
 ```

 ## Used compile options on Android

-Note: Android is the only platform where moor_ffi will compile sqlite.
-The sqlite3 library from the system
+On Android, iOS and macOs, depending on `sqlite3_flutter_libs` will include a custom build of sqlite instead of
-is used on all other platforms.
-The chosen options help reduce binary size by removing features not used by
+using the one from the system.
-moor.
+The chosen options help reduce binary size by removing features not used by drift.
 Important options are marked in bold.

 - We use the `-O3` performance option
 - __SQLITE_DQS=0__: This will make sqlite not accept double-quoted strings (and instead parse them as identifiers).
 This matches
-  the behavior of moor and compiled queries
+  the behavior of drift and compiled queries
 - __SQLITE_THREADSAFE=0__: Since the majority of Flutter apps only use one isolate, thread safety is turned off.
 Note that you
   can still use the [isolate api]({{"../Advanced Features/isolates.md" | pageUrl}}) for background operations.
 As long as all
   database accesses happen from the same thread, there's no problem.
-- SQLITE_DEFAULT_MEMSTATUS=0: The `sqlite3_status()` interfaces are not exposed by moor_ffi, so there's no point of having them.
+- SQLITE_DEFAULT_MEMSTATUS=0: The `sqlite3_status()` interfaces are not exposed by drift, so there's no point of having them.
 - SQLITE_MAX_EXPR_DEPTH=0: Disables maximum depth when sqlite parses expressions, which can make the parser faster.
 - `SQLITE_OMIT_AUTHORIZATION`, `SQLITE_OMIT_DECLTYPE`, __SQLITE_OMIT_DEPRECATED__, `SQLITE_OMIT_GET_TABLE`, `SQLITE_OMIT_LOAD_EXTENSION`,
   `SQLITE_OMIT_PROGRESS_CALLBACK`, `SQLITE_OMIT_SHARED_CACHE`, `SQLITE_OMIT_TCL_VARIABLE`, `SQLITE_OMIT_TRACE`: Disables features not supported
-  by moor.
+  by drift.
 - `SQLITE_USE_ALLOCA`: Allocate temporary memory on the stack
 - `SQLITE_UNTESTABLE`: Remove util functions that are only required to test sqlite3
 - `SQLITE_HAVE_ISNAN`: Use the `isnan` function from the system instead of the one shipped with sqlite3.